 If at first you don't succeed, repeatedly rerelease your phone until somebody notices.
-This appears to be LG's strategy with the V30, the flagship phone the company introduced last October.
+This appears to be LG's strategy with the V30, the flagship phone the company introduced in October 2017.

 A few months later, LG launched an iteration of the V30 called the V30S ThinQ that was almost exactly the same but with more storage and a camera powered by AI object recognition.
 Since that camera update also made it to the V30, the V30S ThinQ felt especially pointless.

 Now, there's yet another revision of the V30: the V35 ThinQ.
 To LG's credit, this third attempt is at least appreciably different under the hood, and the V30 was already a competent phone.
 But with this device's steep price of $899 and exclusivity to AT&T and Google Project Fi, LG sure is asking customers to make a lot of sacrifices for last year's design — especially with the subsequent release of the LG V40 ThinQ and its unique five-camera setup..

 On the surface, the V35 ThinQ looks and feels like the V30 and V30S that came before it.
 The biggest changes can't been seen from the exterior, though they are pretty sizable upgrades over LG's earlier models.

 For starters, LG has upgraded the system-on-chip to Qualcomm's latest Snapdragon 845 platform.
 This is the same processor powering the LG G7 ThinQ, as well as countless other topline Android handsets that have debuted in 2018 (including LG's own V40).

 However, LG didn't stop there.
 The company gave the V35 6GB of RAM, up from 4GB in all of LG's recent flagships, including the G7.
 That makes the V35 the most powerful of all of LG's phones, even though this device is also unavailable on most carriers and not sold unlocked.